Naomiweinberger/Hate-Speech/README.md

 # **Motivation**
 A hate crime is defined as a crime plus a biased motive.
 ![Capture](https://user-images.githubusercontent.com/78061842/137785605-eca7644e-cdd1-4be8-8089-37deca4dd731.JPG)
-According to justice.gov, from the years of 2004-2015 there were approxitamely 250,000  hate crimes commited each year.
-The majority of these cases were not reported to law inforcement.
+According to justice.gov, from the years of 2004–2015 there were approximately 250,000 hate crimes committed each year.
+The majority of these cases were not reported to law enforcement.
 The pie chart below shows a breakdown of the bias motivation for hate crimes in 2020.

 ![bais motivation](https://user-images.githubusercontent.com/78061842/137782179-2bc7ed4a-d70b-4fbb-9a52-bde72d919da1.jpg)